 Populism: a Verso reading list

-Syriza, Trump, Podemos, Brexit, and the rise of Boris Johnson—these and other electoral earthquakes of recent years have been grouped under the term “populism.”
+Syriza, Trump, Podemos, Brexit, and the rise of Boris Johnson—these and other electoral earthquakes of recent years have all been grouped under the term “populism.”
 But what actually defines populism and what can the left learn from the global populist wave?

 For the first time in decades, socialism is back on the agenda—and for the first time in Labour’s history, it defines the leadership.
 Richard Seymour tells the story of how Corbyn’s rise was made possible by the long decline of Labour and by a deep crisis in British democracy.